forbesashli/PhenoGraphTutorial-Clone/README.md

 For more information on what PhenoGraph is and for a more general explanation, please check [here for download](https://pypi.org/project/PhenoGraph/) or [here for a relevant paper](https://pubmed.ncbi.nlm.nih.gov/26095251/).

 PhenoGraph is a visualization tool for those wanting to cluster by certain characteristics.
 A common use is using phenotype and genotype data in labs.

+There is a video tutorial going to a youtube walkthrough located on the Brain Circuits YouTube listed [here](https://youtu.be/70K6PCedJPg).